Carnaval (Schumann): Sections

 Quotations from a number of the previous sections fleetingly reappear; the Großvatertanz, identified by Schumann in the score as a "Theme from the 17th century" and intended to represent those holding to old-fashioned, outdated and inartistic ideals (i.e., Philistines) is quoted from his earlier work Papillons, Op.
 2. Near the end of the piece, there is also a quotation of a theme from the last movement of Beethoven's Emperor Concerto.
 The comparison of two themes is shown below:

 Motif from the last movement of Beethoven's Emperor Concerto.

 A motif from the last section of Carnaval.

-Although the motifs look very different on the score, recognition sometimes requires listening instead of seeing.

 Orchestrations

 In 1910, Michel Fokine choreographed Carnaval for a production by Sergei Diaghilev's Ballets Russes, with orchestration written collaboratively by Alexander Glazunov, Nikolai Rimsky-Korsakov, Anatoly Lyadov and Alexander Tcherepnin.

 Among others who have orchestrated Carnaval are Maurice Ravel (1914) and Giampaolo Testoni (1995).